 - requiring people to work off the clock.

-The New York City, New Jersey and Philadelphia, PA wage and hour law Lawyers at the Derek Smith Law Group have extensive experience handing wage and hour violations related to overtime laws and employees forced, by their employers, to work off the clock.
+The New York City, New Jersey, and Philadelphia, PA wage and hour law Lawyers at the Derek Smith Law Group have extensive experience handling wage and hour violations related to overtime laws and employees forced, by their employers, to work off the clock.
 If you feel you have a Wage and Hour claim in New York City, Philadelphia or New Jersey contact our Wage and Hour Lawyers now for a free consultation.

 Violation of Overtime Laws

-According to the FLSA, employers in New York City, New Jersey and Philadelphia, PA are required to pay employees premium pay for any hours worked over forty hours in a fixed and regularly recurring 168 hour period.
+According to the FLSA, employers in New York City, New Jersey, and Philadelphia, PA are required to pay employees premium pay for any hours worked over forty hours in a fixed and regularly recurring 168 hour period.
 Many employers skirt this law by promoting people into salaried positions, giving them a title such as assistant manager, and claiming they are exempt.
-While recent changes in New York City, New Jersey and Philadelphia, PA overtime laws have made few people eligible for overtime, many employers are still illegally withholding overtime pay.
-The wage and Hour Law Lawyers at the Derek Smith Law Group committed to helping employees who have been unfairly denied overtime pay.
+While recent changes in New York City, New Jersey, and Philadelphia, PA overtime laws have made few people eligible for overtime, many employers are still illegally withholding overtime pay.
+The Wage and Hour Law Lawyers at the Derek Smith Law Group committed to helping employees who have been unfairly denied overtime pay.